erasmus-without-paper/ewp-specs-api-echo/README.md

 Debugging
 ---------

-These sample steps will show you how a self-signed client certificate can be installed in your browser for easy debugging.
+These command samples will show you how a self-signed client certificate can be installed in your browser for easy debugging.

 1. **Generate a key-pair and a corresponding certificate.** The key-pair will